 Shouldn't you be able to buy a variety of scale brands for your supermarket?
 Scales with different features, price, performance and support?
-We think so, which is why we developed the InterScale Scales Management system that communicates with over 50 models of barcode labeling scales printers from a variety of manufacturers - Avery Berkel, Bizerba, CAS, Digi, Exact, Hobart, Ishida, Mettler-Toledo, TEC and Weldotron - you name it (full list here).
+We think so, which is why we developed the InterScale Scales Management system that communicates with all models of intelligent scales and barcode label printers from all of the manufacturers (full list here).

 By improving scale pricing and tare accuracy, InterScale can save each of your stores $1,000 per day - in each department.
 Less labor costs, higher profits, higher sales volume, reduced spoils and shrink.
 Brilliant, isn't it?